Veterinary Prescriber’s Certificates in Veterinary Medicines

 How long does it take?
 The Introductory Certificate takes around 90 minutes (1.5 hours) to complete.

 What will the practice and individual gain?
 The Introductory Certificate ensures everyone in the team knows how to handle medicines legally.
-On completion of the Unit (consisting of three modules) the participant will receive a printed certificate and the associated badge to identify the achievement.
+On completion of the Unit (consisting of two modules) the participant will receive a printed certificate and the associated badge to identify the achievement.
 The Certificate can contribute to the individual’s CPD.
 There is a charge of £10 (+ vat) for each participant pursuing the Introductory Certificate in Veterinary Medicines.
 A practice subscription to Veterinary Prescriber is required.

 Foundation Certificate in Veterinary Medicines